The 60-second version

 Day 4–7: earlier sweat onset and lower sweat sodium

 The second wave of adaptation lives in the sweat glands.
 By around Day 4 to Day 7 of a daily heat-exposure protocol, two sweat-related changes appear together.
-First, sweat onset shifts earlier — the threshold core temperature at which the eccrine glands start producing sweat drops by roughly 0.3 to 0.5 °C (Périard, Travers, Racinais, & Sawka, 2016).
+First, sweat onset shifts earlier — the threshold core temperature at which the eccrine glands start producing sweat drops by roughly 0.1 to 0.3 °C (Périard, Racinais, & Sawka, 2015).
 Second, sweat sodium concentration falls, sometimes dramatically.
-A heat-naive athlete might lose 50 to 60 mmol of sodium per litre of sweat.
-After a week of heat exposure, that same athlete may lose only 25 to 35 mmol per litre, as the gland's ductal reabsorption of sodium becomes more efficient (Cheuvront & Kenefick, 2014).
+A heat-naive athlete might lose 60 mmol or more of sodium per litre of sweat.
+With sustained heat exposure, that same athlete's sweat sodium concentration can fall to as low as 10 to 15 mmol per litre, as the gland's ductal reabsorption of sodium becomes more efficient (Périard, Racinais, & Sawka, 2015).

 Both changes are useful.
 Earlier sweat onset means evaporative cooling starts before core temperature has climbed into the dangerous range.
 Lower sweat sodium means the same volume of sweat costs the athlete less of their circulating electrolyte pool, which protects against exercise-associated hyponatremia in long sessions where fluid intake is high.